VArtzy/neocurl/README.md

 - Seperate window will appear and provide response from curl http request with time measurre in second

 **You may check or contributing [wiki page](https://github.com/VArtzy/neocurl/wiki) to cover another case example.**

+Footnotes
+- ¹ Neocurl use neovim native UI (window) and curl, making an interactive interface and nearly raw curl performance.
+- ² HTTP, OAuth and GraphQL supported through it need better support and does not user friendly right now (see wiki)